Reach Rome city center in just 32 minutes with Rome Leonardo Express Airport Shuttle!

 It is possible to purchase your ticket on arrival but we recommend that you purchase your tickets online to optimize your stay in Rome.

-You can save time by purchasing your ticket on the Ticketbar platform by following the link.
+You can save time by purchasing your ticket on the Tiqets by following the link.

 You will receive your tickets by email.
 All you need to do is go directly to the platform and scan your ticket.